rvflash/eve/README.md

 #### Launches the web interface

 By default, the editor is available on the net address localhost:8080.
 The database is a BoltDB file named eve.db created in the launch directory.
+This interface is based on Bootstrap v4 and jQuery 3.2 to propose a simple interface.

 ```bash
 cd $GOPATH/src/github.com/rvflash/eve/server/http/